 You can expect BCCOHP to reach out to discuss and share the concern or complaint with you to have a conversation about how your practices and conduct align with the BCCOHP’s Standards.
 You will have an opportunity to share your input and work towards a resolution.

-Once the investigation is complete, the Inquiry Committee receives the investigation report and determines an appropriate outcome based on an assessment of risk to the public, which may range from: no further action, practice advice, a consensual agreement to take courses to improve skills, or other directed education which may include a case review or mentorship with another oral health professional.
-Complaints which include more serious matters may result in a citation (notice of hearing) being issued against the oral health professional.
+Should the concern proceed to the investigation process, you will be asked to provide sufficient information to support the investigation of the complaint matter.
+At any point in the process, the Registrar may determine it is appropriate to dispose of the matter with a warning or advice, or with your consent, make an order that may include undertakings, a reprimand or remedial action.
+Otherwise, once the investigation is complete, the Inquiry Committee receives the investigation report and determines an appropriate outcome based on an assessment of risk to the public, which may range from: no further action, practice advice, a consensual agreement to take courses to improve skills, or other directed education which may include a case review or mentorship with another oral health professional.
+Complaints that are serious may result in the Registrar requesting the Director of Discipline to issue a citation.

 While BCCOHP makes every effort to ensure concerns and complaints are kept confidential, it cannot guarantee confidentiality.
 Our records are subject to the provisions of the Freedom of Information and Protection of Privacy Act and may be disclosed to other persons whose interests may be affected.
 Note that if a complaint results in disciplinary action being taken, the outcome may become public.
-Read our Complaints and Discipline Publication Policy for more information.

 If a member of public applies to the Health Professions Review Board (the HPRB) for a review of BCCOHP’s investigation and/or disposition, the member of public will usually receive a complete copy of the investigation record, although BCCOHP may apply to withhold or redact confidential information from the member of public.
 Note that reviews the HPRB only applies to formal complaints and does not apply to concerns that are not under investigation.